FAQ: IDFA DocLab

 I made a mistake on my entry form.
 Can I get back in to change it?

 Once you have submitted an entry form, you can no longer change it yourself.
-Please send an e-mail to email@example.com, and we will make your changes in the database.
-These changes will not appear in your online entry form.
+Please send an e-mail to email@example.com, and we will make the changes for you in our database.

 I submitted a project.
 What happens next?